bitcoin/bitcoin/doc/build-osx.md

 Build Syscoin Core
 ------------------------

-1. Clone the syscoin source code and cd into `syscoin`
+1. Clone the Syscoin Core source code and cd into `syscoin`

         git clone https://github.com/syscoin/syscoin
         cd syscoin

-2. Build syscoin-core:
+2. Build Syscoin Core:

-    Configure and build the headless syscoin binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Syscoin Core binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.